 The Rock: Ink drawing by Damien Burton

 And for the better part of twelve rounds, Walcott and his backers were proved correct.
 Midway through the opener Jersey Joe stunned the challenger, not to mention the huge crowd, when he snapped home a sharp left hook that gave Marciano the first knockdown of his career.
-Rocky was up at the count of four but clearly hurt and he took a beating for the rest of the round.
-Indeed, Walcott, like the skilled and experienced workman that he was, dominated the early going, turning back Rocky’s charges with ease and testing his chin repeatedly, in the process making liars out of those who had dismissed him as too used up to compete with the younger man.
+Rocky was up at the count of four, but he was clearly hurt and he took a beating for the rest of the round.
+Indeed, Walcott, like the skilled and experienced workman that he was, utilized his superior technique and skill to dominate the early going, turning back Rocky’s charges with ease and testing his chin repeatedly, in the process making liars out of those who had dismissed him as too used up to compete with the younger man.

 Marciano on the canvas in round one.

 But the challenger started to find his rhythm in round four, bulling his way inside to launch his own offensive.
-It had already been a fast-paced and bruising battle but the struggle only intensified as, through sheer brute strength and aggression, Rocky forced Walcott’s back to the ropes.
-There one ferocious exchange followed another, both taking turns throwing and eating leather at a furious pace, and in the sixth they clashed heads: the challenger suffered a cut on his scalp, the champion a slice over his left eye.
+It had already been a fast-paced and bruising battle, but the struggle only intensified as, through sheer brute strength and aggression, Rocky forced Walcott’s back to the ropes.
+There, one ferocious exchange followed another, both taking turns throwing and eating leather at a furious pace, and in the sixth the violent warfare led to an inevitable clash of heads: the challenger suffered a cut on his scalp, the champion a slice over his left eye.

-Naturally both corners applied solutions and coagulants to treat the wounds and at the end of round seven Rocky walked back to his corner to declare he couldn’t see.
+Of course both corners then applied solutions and coagulants to treat the wounds and at the end of round seven Rocky walked back to his corner declaring that he couldn’t see.
 Something had gotten into his eyes and for the next three rounds Marciano fought with impaired vision.
-Walcott didn’t need to be asked twice.
-He took full advantage of his now vulnerable challenger, easily avoiding most of Rocky’s efforts and then countering with precision, landing big shots again and again, opening up more cuts on Marciano’s face and raising swelling around his left eye.
+Jersey Joe didn’t need to be asked twice.
+He took full advantage of his now vulnerable opponent, easily avoiding most of the challenger’s forays and then countering with precision, landing big shots again and again, opening up more cuts and raising swelling around Rocky’s left eye.

-It was proving a most impressive performance: the wizened, 38-year-old, a veteran of so many battles with so many great battlers, one of the very few to defeat the legendary Joe Louis only to be denied by the judges, was doing all he said he would and out-boxing the younger, stronger man.
+It was proving a most impressive performance: the wizened 38-year-old, a veteran of so many battles with so many great battlers, one of the very few to defeat the legendary Joe Louis only to be denied by the judges, was doing all he said he would and out-dueling the younger, stronger man with authority.
 After twelve bruising, fast-paced rounds he was clearly in command, so far ahead on points that Rocky needed a knockout to win.
-Experience, skill and ring intelligence were proving too much for raw power and youthful exuberance as, more and more, Rocky seemed out of his depth.
+Experience, skill and ring intelligence were proving too much for raw power and youthful exuberance as Rocky, while inflicting his share of punishment, increasingly appeared out of his depth.

 And then it all came to a crashing end.
 Marciano answered the bell for round thirteen with malice in his heart, intent on turning the tide and finally imposing his will.
-He stalked the champion from a crouch, forcing him to retreat, and when Walcott’s back touched the ropes both men unleashed big right hands.
+He stalked the champion from a crouch, forcing him to retreat, while brandishing his left hook, compelling Jersey Joe to be on guard for it.
+But when Walcott’s back touched the ropes, both men unleashed big right hands.
 It was akin to the stereotypical gunslinger duels from the old western movies, the two cowboys drawing their guns in the dusty street, each man firing a single killer shot.

 Rocky follows through with the final punch.

-As it turned out, Rocky was the quicker draw, unleashing a perfectly timed lead right hook that barely traveled ten inches.
-The punch was the equivalent of a circuit breaker, landing flush on Jersey Joe’s chin with brutal force and instantly turning off the lights.
-Walcott collapsed in sections into the ropes, his left arm, hooked over the middle strand, suspending him as Marciano landed a gratuitous left to the side of his head.
-The referee, in a completely pointless exercise, tolled the ten count as the now ex-champion’s insensate body slowly surrendered to gravity and came to rest on the canvas; he could have counted to a thousand if he’d wanted.
+And Marciano was the quicker draw as Walcott, anticipating the left hook, never saw the right coming, a perfectly timed shot that barely traveled ten inches.
+The punch was the equivalent of a circuit breaker, landing flush on Jersey Joe’s chin and instantly turning off the lights.
+An unconscious Walcott collapsed in sections into the ropes, his left arm, hooked over the middle strand, suspending him as Marciano landed a gratuitous left.
+The referee then pointlessly tolled the ten count as Jersey Joe’s insensate body slowly surrendered to gravity and came to rest on the canvas; he could have counted to a thousand if he’d wanted.

 The final seconds of Jersey Joe’s title reign.

-That short, vicious right hand would prove to be one of the most consequential punches ever thrown in a prize ring.
+That short, vicious right hand will forever be one of the most consequential punches ever thrown in a prize ring.
 A single blow not only erased Walcott’s lead on the scorecards, but also marked the beginning of a new chapter in the history of the heavyweight championship and the end of Jersey Joe’s Cinderella career.

 Marciano vs Walcott II took place eight months later and those hoping for another dramatic and action-packed battle were left completely disappointed.
 Walcott was knocked out in the opening round, the defeat demonstrating that a single right hand had destroyed Jersey Joe’s confidence and finished him as a boxer.
 Rocky went on to rule the heavyweights for the next three years, imposing order on the chaos that had ensued after the retirement of “The Brown Bomber.”
 And years later, when asked about the toughest battles in his career, Marciano would point to that first brutal slugfest with Walcott as a grueling test he was grateful to have passed. — Michael Carbert